 Community of Faith – Catholic education is at the heart of the mission of the Church.
 Our school nurtures an environment where students, teachers, staff, parents and parishioners are engaged in the encounter with God’s transforming love and truth.
 Our staff assists parents, as their children’s primary educators, towards a family-school partnership where we all embrace and participate in the sacramental life of the Catholic Church.
 We foster an environment that encourages continued active involvement and engagement in parish life.

-Environment – Ours is a welcoming, joy-filled, nurturing and safe and environment.
+Environment – Ours is a welcoming, joy-filled, nurturing and safe environment.
 Hospitality is just as important as security.

 Academic Success – Students are lead towards realizing their academic potential.
 Our school ranks among the best Catholic Schools as measured by applicable standardized and specialized methods.
 We educate all students by actively engaging them in learning, in and out of the classroom.
 Advanced placement and enrichment courses are offered.

 Operational Excellence – We employ a talented, highly qualified staff who are focused on the excellence expected from a Catholic education.
-Our school demonstrates and supports inclusiveness, accountability and empowerment in our students.
+Our school demonstrates and supports accountability and empowerment in our students.
 We excel in providing research-based teaching strategies, using appropriate technology and best practices to provide excellence in instruction.

 Financial Viability and Sustainability – We continually strive to be fiscally responsible with the resources entrusted to us.
 Our school is actively developing and supporting strategies to increase financial support for programs that enrich our parish, local and world communities.